-The Fund has entered into an investment advisory agreement with HCMFA (each, an "Investment Advisory Agreement") pursuant to which HCMFA provides the day-to-day management of the Fund's portfolio of securities, which includes buying and selling securities for the Fund and conducting investment research.

-In return for its advisory services, the Fund pays the Adviser a monthly fee, computed and accrued daily, based on an annual rate of the Fund's average daily managed assets.
-"Average Daily Managed Assets" of the Fund shall mean the average daily value of the total assets of the Fund, less all accrued liabilities of the Fund (other than the aggregate amount of any outstanding borrowings constituting financial leverage).
+Each Fund has entered into an investment advisory agreement with NexPoint (each, an "Investment Advisory Agreement") pursuant to which NexPoint provides the dayto-day management of the Fund's portfolio of securities, which includes buying and selling securities for the Fund and conducting investment research.
+In return for its advisory services, each Fund pays the Adviser a monthly fee, computed and accrued daily, based on an annual rate of the Fund's average daily managed assets.
+"Average Daily Managed Assets" of a Fund shall mean the average daily value of the total assets of the Fund, less all accrued liabilities of the Fund (other than the aggregate amount of any outstanding borrowings constituting financial leverage).

-A discussion regarding the basis for the Board's approval of the Investment Advisory Agreements for the Fund appears in the Fund's semi-annual reports to shareholders for the period ended December 31, 2020.
+A discussion regarding the basis for the Board's approval of the Investment Advisory Agreements for each Fund appears in the Funds' semi-annual reports to shareholders for the period ended December 31, 2022.

-Each Investment Advisory Agreement may be terminated at any time, without payment of any penalty, by the Board, or by vote of a majority of the outstanding voting securities of the Fund or by the Adviser, in each case on not more than 60 days' nor less than 30 days' prior written notice to the other party.
+Each Investment Advisory Agreement may be terminated at any time, without payment of any penalty, by the Board, or by vote of a majority of the outstanding voting securities of such Fund or by the Adviser, in each case on not more than 60 days' nor less than 30 days' prior written notice to the other party.
 In addition, each Investment Advisory Agreement automatically terminates in the event of its "assignment", as defined in the 1940 Act and the rules thereunder, or upon the termination of the relevant Investment Advisory Agreement.

-The table below shows the advisory fees that the Adviser received for the Fund for the fiscal year ended June 30, 2021 and the Fund's contractual advisory fee with the Adviser:
+The table below shows the advisory fees that the Adviser received for each Fund for the fiscal year ended June 30, 2023 and each Fund's contractual advisory fee with the Adviser:

-Advisory Fees Paid as a

-Percentage of Average Contractual Advisory

-Daily Managed Assets Fee as a Percentage of
+Fund Name Advisory Fees Paid as a Percentage of Average Daily Managed Assets for the Fiscal Period Ended June 30, 2023 Contractual Advisory Fee as a Percentage of Average Daily Managed Assets 1

-for the Fiscal Period Average Daily

-Fund Name Ended June 30, 2021 Managed Assets

-Event Driven Fund 1.00% 1.00%
+Event Driven Fund 2 0.13% 1.00%

+Merger Arbitrage Fund 3 0.86% 1.00%

-In addition to the advisory fees set forth in this table, the Adviser is entitled to receive administration fees of 0.20% of the Fund's Average Daily Managed Assets, as discussed below.
+1 In addition to the advisory fees set forth in this table, the Adviser is entitled to receive administration fees of 0.20% of each Fund's Average Daily Managed Assets, as discussed below.